rdoyle99/rdoyle99/_posts/2020-09-04-First-Commit.md

 layout: post
 title: First Commit
 description: I like a fresh start and a new challenge.
-summary: Quit my job, hacking full time
+summary: Quit my $150k a year job, hacking full time
 tags: [Personal, Projects]
 ---